 "They are recognized for a special clarity and tri-dimensional vigor," she added.
 "The bronzes to be shown in the Concourse Gallery have not been exhibited before and are for Black a return to his roots."

-For more information about the "Exhibit 9" display and Black's upcoming appearances, visit uaoh.net.
+Additional information about the "Exhibit 9" display and Black's upcoming appearances is available at uaoh.net.